joshuahwfwEE/pcam_csi_system/README.md

 the period between txrequesths and txreadyhs is called " start-up time " which means that
 start-up time = 2*LPX_TIME + HS_PREPARE_TIME + HS_ZERO_TIME + CDC_DELAY
-Where HS_PREPARE and HS_ZERO are D-PHY protocol timing parameters and maximum values used in the IP.
-You cannot control theHS_PREPARE and HS_ZERO values as they are automatically calculated based on the line rate.
+HS_PREPARE and HS_ZERO are D-PHY protocol timing parameters and maximum values used in the IP.
+You cannot control the HS_PREPARE and HS_ZERO values as they are automatically calculated based on the line rate. you can adjust LTX period on ip setting
 CDC_DELAY will be 30 ns + 2 txbyteclkhs.
-LPX can be adjust in the ip setting

 High-Speed Clock Transmission: